How to Make a Business Case for Terminology

 Final thoughts

-As mentioned earlier, businesses are constantly creating new words and phrases to describe its products, processes and services.
+As mentioned earlier, businesses are constantly creating new terminology to describe its products, processes and services.
 That can be a deliberate process, but a lot of the time, new terminology just….appears.
 As a result, it creates hidden costs that significantly impact the speed and accuracy of which content is created.

 A lack of terminology management is the most expensive approach to terminology management.